In this section

 Phase I – first visit and evaluation

-During your first visit, you, your child and any other family members you wish to join will meet with members of your child’s treatment team - a physician, a dietitian, and a nurse.
+During your first visit, you, your child and any other family members you wish to join will meet with members of your child’s treatment team - a physician, a dietician, and a nurse.
 Together, we will review your child's medical history and nutrition status.
 We then determine what tests, if any, are necessary (such as blood work, radiology, etc.) and what treatments meet your child's needs.

 Phase II – second visit and your treatment team